brazil-data-cube/cube-builder/USING.rst

 =====

-This section explains how to use the Cube Builder application to generate data cubes from Sentinel 2, Landsat 8 and CBERS collections.
+This section explains how to use the Cube Builder application to generate data cubes from Sentinel 2, Landsat 8 and CBERS collections using API REST interactions.
+You may consider to install the `Data Cube Manager <https://github.com/brazil-data-cube/dc-manager>`_ which provides a GUI for data cube creation.
+Keep in mind that it must follows the `compatibility table <https://github.com/brazil-data-cube/dc-manager/blob/master/COMPATIBILITY.md>`_ to work properly.

 If you have not read yet how to install or deploy the system, please refer to :doc:`installation` or :doc:`deploy` documentation.